Agency: Deadly California fire caused by homeowner equipment

-In a long-awaited report, state investigators said Thursday that a 2017 wildfire that killed 22 people in Northern California wine country was caused by a private electrical system, not equipment of embattled Pacific Gas & Electric Co.
+In a long-awaited report, state investigators said Thursday that a 2017 wildfire that killed 22 people in Northern California wine country was caused by a private electrical system, not equipment belonging to embattled Pacific Gas & Electric Corp.

-The state's firefighting agency concluded that the fire started next to a residence.
-The agency did not find any violations of state law.
+The state firefighting agency concluded that the blaze started next to a residence.
+It did not find any violations of state law.

 Digital Access for only $0.99